 The Company calculates basic net loss per share by dividing net loss by the weighted-average number of shares of common stock outstanding, excluding restricted common stock.
-The weighted-average number of shares of common stock used in the basic and diluted net loss per share calculation include the pre-funded warrants to purchase up to 22,113,062 35,248,479 shares of common stock, issued in connection with the private placement as the pre-funded warrants are exercisable at any time for nominal cash consideration.
+The weighted-average number of shares of common stock used in the basic and diluted net loss per share calculation include pre-funded warrants to purchase up to 41,283,052 shares of common stock, as the pre-funded warrants are exercisable at any time for nominal cash consideration.
 The Company has generated a net loss in all periods presented, so the basic and diluted net loss per share are the same, as the inclusion of the potentially dilutive securities would be anti-dilutive.